 The International Terminal Apron Bays 69-71 forms part of Brisbane Airport’s International Terminal Apron Expansion (ITAE) and Redevelopment, and the new aircraft parking bays are a key component in accommodating the forecast growth of carriers.

-The completion of this major upgrade of the Domestic Southern Apron will give Brisbane Airport the only dual apron taxiways in Australia, allowing for the simultaneous arrival and departure of aircraft and therefore increasing efficiency for airlines and the airport.
+The completion of this major upgrade of the Domestic Terminal Southern Apron Expansion gave Brisbane Airport the only dual apron taxiways in Australia, allowing for the simultaneous arrival and departure of aircraft and therefore increasing efficiency for airlines and the airport.

-The expansion comprises an extra 50,000 square metres of aircraft pavement providing seven additional aircraft parking bays and extra space for layover parking, giving airlines the capacity to increase scheduled services.
+The expansion comprised an extra 50 000 square metres of aircraft pavement providing seven additional aircraft parking bays and extra space for layover parking, giving airlines the capacity to increase scheduled services.

 Stakeholder consultation was critical to the success of this project.
-Aurecon provided technical support to Brisbane Airport Corporation (BAC) for their consultations with various airlines (in particular Virgin Australia), charter operators, approvers, government agencies, services operators, ground handling agents/operators, and various BAC departments.
+Aurecon provided technical support to Brisbane Airport Corporation for their consultation with airlines, government agencies and service operators.

-Completing the works on time, safely and with high quality is important to maintain BAC’s reputation for providing suitable infrastructure for its aviation partners to conduct their businesses efficiently.
+Completing construction works on time, safely and with high quality was important to maintain BAC’s reputation for providing suitable infrastructure for its aviation partners.